-For contract opportunities above £25,000 to the relevant EU Threshold, the requirement for contracting authorities** to publish a Contract Notice on Contracts Finder applies where a contracting authority advertises an opportunity.
+For contract opportunities above £25,000 to the relevant PCR Threshold, the requirement for contracting authorities** to publish a Contract Notice on Contracts Finder applies where a contracting authority advertises an opportunity.
 Where a contracting authority is satisfied it is lawful not to advertise an opportunity (see Advertising requirements for below threshold procurements for further information) and chooses not to advertise the opportunity at all, the requirement to advertise on Contracts Finder does not apply to that contract.

 Document: A set of standard terms and conditions that can be adopted and tailored for colleges use in the purchase of goods and services.

 Are there example specifications available that I can use as a starting point for drafting my own specification for goods and services?

 There is information about available contracts/framework agreements for common goods and services used within the education sector and outline product specifications and tender documentation where frameworks are not to be used.
 For ease of use, documents have been allocated to one of 20 generic commodity areas.

 The Public Contracts Regulations 2015 provide clarity about the extent to which a contract can be amended after award without the need to re-advertise on Find a Tender Service.

 Does the purchase of gas and electricity supply fall under the scope of the procurement regulations?

 Yes, the purchase of electricity or gas would be a supply contract and if the thresholds were breached then the procurement regulations would apply to that purchase.
 There are CPV codes associated with the supply of electricity and gas or alternatively there is a CPV code for energy and related services.

 The most economically advantageous tender (MEAT) criterion enables the contracting authority to take account of criteria that reflect qualitative, technical and sustainable aspects of the tender submission as well as price when reaching an award decision.